 Gardeners know that not every plant, flower, or tree will thrive in every climate.
 To make the job of deciding what to plant easier, the United States Department of Agriculture (USDA) created a map of the United States and gave a number and letter to different geographical areas according to their average annual minimum temperatures.

 These areas, called hardiness zones, are each separated by 10 degrees Fahrenheit and range from zone 1a, which has an average minimum temperature of -60 to -55 degrees Fahrenheit and goes up to zone 13b, where the average minimum temperature ranges between 65 to 70 degrees Fahrenheit.

 An earlier version of the USDA's Plant Hardiness Zone Map, created in 1960 and still current in 1990, showed 11 different zones in the United States.
 Then in 2012, the United States Department of Agriculture created a new Plant Hardiness Zone Map, which further divided the zones from 10-degree ranges to five-degree ranges.

 In addition to the USDA map, the National Arbor Day Foundation created its own Plant Hardiness Zone Map in 2006, basing their renderings on data gleaned from 5,000 National Climatic Data Center stations across the country.
 You can download a high-resolution version of the map on the Arbor Day Foundation website and zoom into Long Island or check your home's specific zone by using their zone lookup tool.

 Other Factors That Affect Plant Hardiness

-As a result, some Long Islanders would advise buying plants that are in Zone 6—which is colder than the "official" Long Island Zone 7 climate—just in case an extremely cold winter happens.
-That way, they believe, these hardier plants will make it through the freezing weather no matter what happens.
+As a result, some Long Islanders would advise buying plants that are in Zone 6—which is colder than the official Long Island Zone 7 climate—just in case of an extremely cold winter.
+That way, the hardier plants are more likely make it through the freezing weather no matter what happens.